Drama and Theatre at Oriel

 Many students take every opportunity they can to perform!

 Upcoming / ongoing extra-curricular activities in Drama include:

-- School Production, Bugsy Malone, – planned for November 2016
+- School Production, Wizard of Oz, – planned for December 2018

 - Oriel Extras, a student run company, to maintain an ongoing series of events